 In this section, we describe an experiment for pursuing the explicit and implicit manifolds by learning from a sample of training image patches.
-The purpose of this experiment is to illustrate that the two types of manifolds, which correspond to two different classes of models, can be pursued together in the same framework, which gives us a single mixed sequence of two types of manifolds.
+The purpose of this experiment is to illustrate a major theoretical advantage of our method: that the two types of manifolds, which correspond to two different classes of models, can be pursued together in the same framework, which gives us a single mixed sequence of two types of manifolds.